Continuous integration: Build automation

-A single command should have the capability of building the system.
-Many build tools, such as make, have existed for many years.
-Other more recent tools are frequently used in continuous integration environments.
-Automation of the build should include automating the integration, which often includes deployment into a production-like environment.
+Proponents of CI recommend that a single command should have the capability of building the system.

+Automation often includes automating the integration, which often includes deployment into a production-like environment.
 In many cases, the build script not only compiles binaries but also generates documentation, website pages, statistics and distribution media (such as Debian DEB, Red Hat RPM or Windows MSI files).